 The next question was on the process by which the financial statements of the Football Association of Ireland are compiled, including the sign-off mechanism, before production to Sport Ireland in accordance with the financial reporting obligation contained in the terms and conditions of grant approval.
 The committee also asked for an explanation as to why particular credit facilities afforded to the Football Association of Ireland were not disclosed as part of this financial statement for the relevant year:

 The FAI uses Sage 200 financial software to manage its financial transactions.
 Management accounts are prepared on a monthly basis and are reviewed by the finance director.
 Actual versus budget reports are sent to all budget owners on a monthly basis for their review and action.
 Monthly management accounts are presented to the finance committee and to the board.
 On a quarterly basis, a full financial business review takes place between the CEO, the finance team and the relevant budget owners to discuss financial performance to date and any necessary action required.
 At the year end, reports are exported from Sage 200 and mapped via Excel into financial statements.
 A final review with the CEO takes place before the reports are presented to our auditors for independent review.
 Our audit committee convenes at least twice during the auditing process.
 Once this audit is completed, the financial statements are presented to the board for its approval and sign-off.
-The signed financial statements are submitted to Sport Ireland for their review as per the terms and conditions of our annual grant.
+The signed financial statements are submitted to Sport Ireland for review as per the terms and conditions of our annual grant.
 We are currently looking at measures to review processes and to recommend controls to ensure full compliance with company law.

 The committee asked for information on any audits carried out by Sport Ireland of the Football Association of Ireland, including the results of any such audit.
 Sport Ireland audits tend to take place every three years.
 There is an audit scheduled to take place this year and the last Sport Ireland audit took place in 2016.